microslug/micro-api/README.md

 * Accept a encoded URL string, generates a 6 character hash and returns a shortened URL (slug).
 * Redirect slugs to destination URLs and resets the link expiry date.

-The api generates slugs from a sequential integer stored in Redis.
+The api generates slugs from a global counter stored in Redis.
 The integer is hashed and bit shifted to appear random.
 It is then converted to a base62 number.
+To ensure a unique hash the key is checked against the database.
+If duplicate is found, the global counter is incremented and new slug is generated.

 Usage
 -----